Tina Minozzi

 What are the biggest challenges or opportunities in your field right now?

-One of the biggest challenges and opportunities in my field right now is the rapid pace of technological change, especially with AI and other emerging tools, because staying ahead of these advancements is essential to best serve clients.
+One of the biggest challenges and opportunities in the field right now is the rapid development and implementation of new technology, especially AI.
+Staying ahead of these advancements is essential to education and serving our clients.

 Q